juhot/MPE_Util/README.md

 * perfectly synced operation
 * automatic grouping of tracks
 * adding controls (e.g. buttons and context menu items) to Live's GUI

+##### Contact:
+If you encounter bugs, or would like to throw suggestions about new functionality, or altering the current, you can send me a mail at juhodev att gmail.com.

+##### Acknowledgments:
+* Ableton for providing the python API (and Live:)
+* Julien Bayle for his [Live API -documentation](https://julienbayle.studio/PythonLiveAPI_documentation/Live9.6.xml)
+* stufisher at github for [LiveOSC2](https://github.com/stufisher/LiveOSC2), which I found a great example.